Chuvanna Vithukal

 Chuvanna Vithukal (Red Seedlings) is a 1978 Indian Malayalam socio-political film, directed by P. A. Backer and produced by Salam Karassery.
 The film stars Santhakumari (Malayalam actress), Nilambur Balan, Kunjava, Nilambur Ayisha and Santha Devi in lead roles.
-It won the Kerala State Film Award for Best Actress for Santhakumari (Malayalam actress).
+It won the Kerala State Film Award for Best Actress for Santhakumari (Malayalam actress), as well sa the Kerala State Award for the Second Best Film.